 For more information, contact the President of Moravian Pre-Law Society, Hannah Katz at firstname.lastname@example.org.

 Moravian's Mock Trial Team

-The Mock Trial Team is a recent addition to Moravian College's expansive offering of clubs and organizations.
+The Mock Trial Team is a recent addition to Moravian University's expansive offering of clubs and organizations.
 Founded in the Spring of 2020, the team is recognized by the American Mock Trial Association (AMTA) and competes at the collegiate level.

 Mock Trial provides students with the opportunity to experience a simulated courtroom environment and to prepare a case for trial.
 The team is open to any student who wishes to participate, regardless of major.

 For more information, contact the President of Moravian Mock Trial, Harley Bender at email@example.com.

 Phi Alpha Delta is the largest professional law fraternity in the United States.
 Membership in PAD, provides students with access to a wide national alumni and student network, internship and mentorship opportunities, and discounts on LSAT preparation materials.
 The organization is notable for being the first to open membership to all genders, races, creeds and national origins.

 Membership in PAD is transitionary from Pre-Law to Law School Chapters.